dsc-courses/dsc10-2025-fa/syllabus.md

 - 1 point for attending each discussion section (9 points total).
 - 1 point for attending each pod meeting (4 points total).

-Your participation grade will be the number of points earned out of 4.
+**Score 12 points or higher for full participation credit.** If you earn fewer than 12 points, your participation grade will be the number of points earned out of 12.
+There is no extra credit for earning more than 12 points.

 ---